kevinloch/knsolver/README.md

 - dφ^2 / c^2dt^2 = 0
 ![kn-tr0-q0-j0-th90-v0v0v0.png](sample_plots/kn-tr0-q0-j0-th90-v0v0v0.png)
 -----
-Neutral metric with charge, angular momentum, radial and "equitorial" test particle velocity and non-equitorial theta = 60 degrees.
+Time-neutral metric with charge, angular momentum, radial and "equitorial" test particle velocity and non-equitorial theta = 60 degrees.
 This is a maximal complexity solution.
-If expressed as a polynomial in r it would have 10 roots, as a polynomial in M it would have 9 roots!
+If expressed as a polynomial it would have 8 roots in both r and M!

 Parameters:
 - dτ^2 / dt^2 = 1